ibisdavi012/jdtstore-ui/README.md

 - Displays error messages if fields are not properly input.
 - Shows a message if there was an error trying to process the form.
 - Shows a different style for selected products.
+- Shows progress while sending the form (It can be enabled/disabled in the configuration file).

 ## About the design
+- SPA using React
 - Fixed Header and Footer.
 - Products are displayed in a grid.
-- no UI frameworks were used.
+- No UI frameworks were used.

 ## Loader